Skip to content

 Connections & Anchors

-Connections are live links between entities.
+Connections are live links between connectable objects — entities and surfaces (cells, cell groups, scenes).
 Unlike static lines that store coordinates, connections store entity references — when an entity moves, its connections follow automatically.

 Your First Connection